Mimi-Vinaiphat/portfolio/critique_design3.md

 Not only that, all the labels, terminology are what we see everyday at work.
 However, for those who are not in the industry, everything would not make any sense as there is no instructions and description.
 Both graph and tables can convey all the information presented but personally, they may be too much.
-Audiences are bombbarded with information, that some are not useful i.e. the line line above the bar.
+Audiences are bombbarded with information, that some are not useful or says nothing i.e. the line line above the bar.
 <br/>

 ## Aesthetic (3/10)
 The graph are quite hard and not atractive, especially for those who has no interested in the first place.
-Like I have already mentioned, the whole thing could break dwon into many graphs so audiences do not feel that they have to get everything at once.
+Like I have already mentioned, the whole thing could break down into many graphs so audiences do not feel that they have to get everything at once.
 The quarter could break down into each separate graphs.
 The types of products could be group together based on the main group.
 <br/>